When Is the Best Time

 The palace is almost not furnished except for the library.
 It was emptied of furniture, carpets, paintings, and collections in the middle of the 20th century.
-Each room has a description and a picture of how the room looked like a long time ago.
+Each room has a description and a picture of what the room looked like long ago.

-A map is handed at the entrance giving you an idea about the palace and the park.
+A map at the entrance gives you an idea about the palace and the park.
 Our highlight was the gallery, the corridor connecting the three parts of the palace.

-Also, the old chapel ruin covered with fig trees is a stunning place for awesome shots.
+Also, the old chapel ruin covered with fig trees is a stunning place for incredible shots.
 It replaced the former chapel of “Our Lady of Monserrate”.

-Sintra a unique Unesco World Heritage Site since 1995 and famous for being the first centre of European Romantic architecture in the 19th century.
+Sintra has been a unique Unesco World Heritage Site since 1995 and is famous for being the first centre of European Romantic architecture in the 19th century.
 The Palace of Monserrate was restored and reopened in 2010.